Skip to article

 What foods can I sell from home in Maine?

-Maine's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Maine's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, dairy, eggs.

 About VibeKitchen